numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 ^^^^^^^^^^^^^^^^^^

 The :guilabel:`Summary statistics` table shows the mean, median and quartiles for some statistics about the resource.
-The :guilabel:`Time taken` row is computed using the difference between the recorded start and end times of attempts.
+The :guilabel:`Time taken` row is a rough measure of how long the student spent in their attempt; see :ref:`stat-time-spent` for more information.
 Be careful when using this measurement: if a student completes their attempt in several sittings, the whole intervening time will be included, and even when a student has an attempt open, they might not be giving it their attention for the whole time.

 Next is a breakdown of scores at each question, as a bar chart.